cr8zysheila/Seattle_Airbnb/index.md

 ## 2. Vacancy Rate by Neighborhoods
 First let's look at the vacancy rates for the neighborhoods.
-The median vacancy rate for the 74 neighborhoods involved in our analysis is 84.9%, which means the property is not rented 84.5% time of a year.
+The median vacancy rate of all Seattle Airbnb properties used in our analysis is 84.4%, which means the property is not rented 84.4% time of a year.
 It is much higher than most owners' expectation.
 In the followings, Table 1 shows the top 5 most rented neighborhoods and Table 2 shows the top 5 worst rented neighborhoods, according to the median vacancy rate of the neighborhoods.

 ![Table1](T1_top5.png "Table1")
 ![Table2](T2_bot5.png "Table2")

-It is obvious that none of the top 5 most rented neighborhoods has a large number of rental listings.
-So these neighborhoods may not be the most popular neighborhoods; they have a much lower vacancy rate simply because the supply is too low compared to the demand.
-The popular neighborhoods would almost certainly have a big number of rental listings.
 Table 3 below shows the top 10 neighborhoods with the most rental listings and their median vacancy rates.
-One neighborhood that stands out is Belltown.
-With more than 200 listings in this neighborhood, it still has a vacancy rate of 62.7%, much lower than the median of all neighborhoods.
+From these tables we can see that the neighborhood of Cascade is the most promising one.
+With only 47.7% vacancy rate, the properties in this neighborhood perform much better than the median.
+There are only 85 listings in this neighborhood, much lower than most other neighborhoods, which means the market in this neighborhood is far from saturated and less competitive.

 ![Table3](T3_count10.png "Table3")